aspose-slides/Aspose.Slides-Products/slides/en/cpp/merger/otp/_index.md

     {{% blocks/products/pf/agp/content h2="About Aspose.Slides for C++ API" %}}

- Aspose.Slides API can be used to read, write, manipulate and convert Microsoft PowerPoint documents to PDF, XPS, HTML, TIFF, ODP and various other formats.
-One can create new files from scratch and save those in the relevant supported formats.
-Aspose.Slides is a standalone API for creating, parsing or manipulating presentations, slides and elements and it does not depend on any software like Microsoft or OpenOffice.
+ The Aspose.Slides API can read, write, manipulate, and convert Microsoft PowerPoint presentations to PDF, XPS, HTML, TIFF, ODP, and other supported formats.
+You can create presentations from scratch and save them in a supported output format.
+Aspose.Slides is a standalone API for creating, parsing, and manipulating presentations, slides, and their elements; it does not require Microsoft PowerPoint or OpenOffice.